INFO SHEET

 PDO Monolayer for Inflammatory Bowel Disease (IBD)

-Acknowledging the industry’s demand for rapid and physiologically relevant data, we have developed IntegriGut Screen, a service that uses PDO Monolayer to provide you with high-quality human data on epithelial barrier function, cytotoxicity, and cytokine release for IBD drug discovery and development.
+To meet the increasing demand for fast, reliable, and human-relevant data, we developed IntegriGut Screen, a cutting-edge service utilizing PDO monolayers.
+This system delivers high-quality human data on epithelial barrier integrity, cytotoxicity, and cytokine release, all crucial for IBD drug discovery and development.

-• The development process of PDO Monolayers for simulating epithelial barrier damage in IBD
+• The process of developing PDO monolayers for modelling epithelial barrier damage in IBD.

-• An introduction to IntegriGut Efficacy Screen, with details on the strategic screen design, experimental timeline, and available readouts
+• An overview of IntegriGut Efficacy Screen, including its strategic design, experimental timelines, and available readouts.

-• An introduction to IntegriGut Biobank Screen, with details on the IBD biobank
+• An introduction to IntegriGut Biobank Screen, featuring insights from our extensive IBD biobank.

 download now